 The Extension deck can be added to either deck.
-Left hand side installation is shown below.
+Right hand side installation is shown below.

 - 1. Remove the Draper connector bar and open the canvas to reveal the idler roller. - 2.
-Remove the nut and washer that hold the idler adjuster plate in place. - 3.
-Remove the idler plate, idler roller, and front adjuster. - 4.
+Remove the nut and washer that secure the idler plate. - 3.
+Remove the idler plate, idler roller, and fixed end. - 4.
 Install the 14" back panel to the 14" extension deck. - 5.
-Install extension deck and back panel onto the end of the deck being extended. - 6.
-Install the front connector and the rear deck connector. - 7.
-Install the front adjuster, idler roller, and idler plate. - 8.
+Install extension deck and back panel onto the end of the deck being extended.

+- 6. Install the front connector and the rear deck connector. - 7.
+Install the Idler plate, idler roller, and fixed end. - 8.
 Join the 30" draper extension to the regular draper with a second connector bar. - 9.
 Wrap canvas around the rollers and connect ends together with the other connector bar. - 10.
 Adjust draper tension and tracking.